Digital Fatigue and Energy Data 2025

 Spend more than 4 hours online per day

-Report typical daily online time of more than four hours, showing that high exposure is now common.
+Report typical daily online time of more than four hours, showing that prolonged exposure is now common.

 11%